42tr/42tr.github.io/source/_posts/spring.md

 ## common interface
 ### InitializingBean
-provide init-method for a bean, implements `afterPropertiesSet` method. we can also set init-method by using `setting.properties`.
+provide init method for a bean, implements `afterPropertiesSet` method. we can also set `init-method` in `setting.properties`, it's using reflect to realize. implements `InitializingBean` is more efficient while using setting file removes the dependence of spring.